nf-core/raredisease/docs/usage.md

 In nf-core/raredisease, references can be supplied using parameters listed [here](https://nf-co.re/raredisease/dev/parameters).

 Note that the pipeline is modular in architecture.
-It offers you the flexibility to choose between different tools (ex: you can align with either bwamem2 or sentieon, call SNVs with deepvariant or sentieon).
-You also have the option to turn off parts of the pipeline if you do not want to run them (ex: snv annotation can be turned off by setting `--annotate_snv_switch` flag to false).
+It offers you the flexibility to choose between different tools (example, you can align with either bwamem2 or sentieon, call SNVs with DeepVariant or sentieon).
+You also have the option to turn off sections of the pipeline if you do not want to run them (example, snv annotation can be turned off by setting `--annotate_snv_switch` flag to false).
 This flexibility means that in any given analysis run, a combination of tools included in the pipeline will not be executed.
 So the pipeline is written in a way that can account for these differences while working with reference parameters.
-If a tool is not going to be executed during the course of a run, parameters only used by that tool need not be provided.
-For example, for SNV calling if you decide to use deepvariant as your variant caller, you do not need to provide the parameter `--ml_model`, as it is only used by sentieon.
+If a tool is not going to be executed during the course of a run, parameters used only by that tool need not be provided.
+For example, for SNV calling if you use DeepVariant as your variant caller, you need not provide the parameter `--ml_model`, which is only used by sentieon.

 nf-core/raredisease consists of several tools used for various purposes.
-For convenience, we have grouped those tools under the following catergories and tabulated the mandatory and optional parameters for each group below.
+For convenience, we have grouped those tools under the following catergories:

 1. Alignment (bwamem2/sentieon)
-2. QC stats the alignment files
+2. QC stats from the alignment files
 3. Repeat expansions (Expansionshunter & Stranger)
-4. Variant calling - SNV (deepvariant/Sentieon-haplotypecaller)
+4. Variant calling - SNV (DeepVariant/Sentieon-haplotypecaller)
 5. Variant calling - Structural variants (Tiddit & Manta)
-6. Annotation & ranking - SNV (rohcall, vcfanno, ensemblvep, genmod)
+6. SNV annotation & ranking (rohcall, vcfanno, ensemblvep, genmod)
-7. Annotation & ranking - SV (svdb query, ensemblvep, genmod)
+7. SV annotation & ranking (svdb query, ensemblvep, genmod)
-8. Mitochondrial analysis workflow
+8. Mitochondrial analysis

+The mandatory and optional parameters for each category are tabulated below.

-> Of the features listed below alignment, qc stats, repeat expansions, snv & sv variant calling are always run by default so the mandatory parameters used by those features will always have to be supplied to the pipeline.
+> Alignment, qc stats, repeat expansions, snv & sv variant calling are run by default.
+Hence, the mandatory parameters used by those features will always have to be provided to the pipeline.

 #### 1. Alignment